Groundhog

 *

-Fuck that nonsense, she says, rolling her eyes.
-It’s part our heritage, not having a home!
+Don’t you dare rename it, she says, rolling her eyes.
+It’s part our heritage, not having a home.

 *